 For an epic adventure, take on the world's tallest mountain and trek to Everest Base Camp.
 You will experience mind-blowing Himalayan views of snow-capped mountains and huge glaciers, the rich and vibrant Sherpa culture, and stay in tea houses in remote mountain villages.
 This is the most famous and well-known trek in the world.

-The Mount Everest Region is the most well known region and second most popular trekking destination in Nepal.
 When trekking to Mountain Everest, the tallest and most famous mountain in the world, you will be following in the footsteps of famous mountaineers on their quest to conquer the highest peak on earth.
 The locals refer to Mount Everest as "The Goddess Mother of the World", a reflection of the sheer size, beauty, and power of this mammoth mountain.

 The Mount Everest region is largely composed of rugged terrain and awe-inspiring views of the dramatic mountain range, Nepal's largest glaciers, ice falls, high altitude lakes, and ancient monasteries.
 There is an abundance of teahouses with good facilities (you will not usually walk more than an hour without passing one) as well as hospitable Sherpa communities.
 Here you can experience the rich culture and way of life of elite mountaineers and Mount Everest experts.

 Contrary to popular expectations, there is no view of Mount Everest from Everest Base Camp.
 The spectacular views are actually seen from Kala Pattar.
 First we will trek to Everest Base Camp to see the tents of mountaineers preparing for their ascent, and then we will trek to Kala Pattar for the highlight of your trek.

 Female & solo traveller friendly